 Our group focused on death cases due to chronic disease for a decade (2010-2020) in USA.
-The purpose of choosing this dataset is to know what is the trend of death cases in USA and where the maximum death cases have happened.
+The purpose of choosing this dataset is to know what is the trend of death cases in USA and where the maximum death cases have happened so that could provide more targeted solutions and treatments for the people who are suffering from the chronic diseases.
 We have chosen the real-time dataset from data.gov.
-We have both mix categorical and numerical data types.

 Describe the data fields including the title, the data type, the data description, etc.